CS506/fall2016-group1/docs/README.md

 # Documents

 Artifacts for a specific sprint can be found in the corresponding directory above.
-This page lists general information about the twitter-like service named "Buckchat".
+This page lists general information about the Buckchat Messaging Service.

 ## Quality Characteristics